 What Causes Dry Eyes And Can It Be Prevented? | Eye Love Cares

 Understanding what causes dry eyes can help you identify the best treatment solution and preventative methods.
 Although, there are certain factors you can’t control.
 For instance, if you are a woman aged 50 or older living in the United States, statistically you are more likely to have suffered dry eyes than any other group of Americans.
-Over 4.88 million Americans 50 and older report to having suffered from dry eyes.
+Over 4.88 million Americans 50 and older report having suffered from dry eyes.
 Out of that number, three million are women, and 1.68 million are men.
+And it is estimated that 30 million Americans have it but may not know it!
 What causes dry eyes?
 For that matter, what causes dry eye syndrome?
 For those who suffer from this consistently, what causes chronic dry eye?
 Read on to discover the answers to these questions and more about keeping your eyes healthy.

 Related: Natural Remedies For Dry Eyes